The British and the Vietnam War: Their Way with LBJ

 “The British and the Vietnam War completes Nicholas Tarling's trilogy on the Second Indochina War seen from a British perspective, following his Britain and the Neutralisation of Laos, and Britain and Sihanouk¹s Cambodia.
 Meticulously researched and written, it provides an alternative to overwhelmingly American focus of much of the existing literature, and is an indispensable source of information for anyone interested in the international politics of the Second Indochina War." - Ang Cheng Guan, Nanyang Techological University

-Nicholas Tarling (1931–2017) was Professor of History at the University of Auckland 1968–97 and has since been a Fellow of its New Zealand Asia Institute.
-He held the Cambridge LittD degree.
-He was editor of The Cambridge History of Southeast Asia and has published many other books and articles in that field and others.
-Among the most recent are Britain, Southeast Asia and the Impact of the Korean War, Britain and the Neutralisation of Laos, Britain and Sihanouk's Cambodia, and Studying Singapore's Past: C.M.
-Turnbull and the History of Modern Singapore.
+Nicholas Tarling (1931–2017) was Professor of History at the University of Auckland (1968–97) and a Fellow of its New Zealand Asia Institute.
+He was the editor of The Cambridge History of Southeast Asia and wrote nearly 50 books and a large number of articles on the region.
+His recent publications include Britain, Southeast Asia and the Impact of the Korean War, a cold war trilogy (The British and the Vietnam War: Their Way with LBJ, Britain and the Neutralisation of Laos, Britain and Sihanouk's Cambodia), and Orientalism and the Operatic World.

 Publication Year: 2017